About this Event

 Central Region Humanities | Black Life in the Ohio Valley, Sept 9-10

-The keynote address, titled "Diversity in the Heartland: Exploring the Growth and Impact of Rural Diversity Upon Ohio's Small-Town Cultures and Characters," will be delivered by Ric Sheffield, Chair of the American Studies Department and Professor of Legal Studies and Sociology at Kenyon College.
-Professor Sheffield will deliver his address at 11 a.m. on Saturday, Sept.
+The keynote address, "Diversity in the Heartland: Exploring the Growth and Impact of Rural Diversity Upon Ohio's Small-Town Cultures and Characters," will be delivered by Ric Sheffield, chair of the American Studies Department and professor of Legal Studies and Sociology at Kenyon College.
+Sheffield will speak at 11 a.m. on Saturday, Sept.
 10.